Funny-mad-Peeea/ScaiIlp/readme.md

 2.3 Building SCIP with VS 2017
 ------------------------------

+1. To obtain SCIP, visit https://scip.zib.de/index.php#download
+   and download the SCIP Optimization Suite.

-1. Open the CMake script provided with SCIP in VS2017 with File -> Open -> CMake.
+2. Open the CMake script provided with SCIP in VS2017 with File -> Open -> CMake.
    The correct file is CMakeLists.txt inside the SCIP Optimization Suite folder.

-2. You may need to overwrite some compiler flags to compile the Release builds.
+3. You may need to overwrite some compiler flags to compile the Release builds.
    In the files ./scip/CMakeLists.txt and ./soplex/CMakeLists.txt in lines 3 and 4 respectively,

    set(CMAKE_CXX_FLAGS_RELWITHDEBINFO "${CMAKE_CXX_FLAGS_DEBUG} ${CMAKE_CXX_FLAGS_RELEASE}")